What is a Portfolio plan

 Filter work in your plan, so you're viewing only the work you need to see.
 You can filter your work by projects, releases, teams, and other filters.

-You can also choose to view only the issues that are scheduled for a certain duration in your plan:
+You can also choose to view only the issues that are scheduled for a certain timeframe in your plan:

 The different sections in the roadmap view of your plan, where you can view and work on issues accordingly: